The Collapse of FTX: What Went Wrong With the Crypto Exchange?

 Future of FTX and Consequences of Collapse

-The broader consequences of FTX's demise for the cryptocurrency industry will take time to unfold, but cracks have already emerged.
-As the largest collapse of an exchange in the short history of cryptocurrencies, FTX has deterred cautious investors from staying put in the market, and business partners owed money have shuttered.
+As the largest collapse of an exchange in the short history of cryptocurrencies, the events at FTX have deterred cautious investors from remaining in the market, and business partners owed money have been forced to shut down.

 Crypto Contagion